 They also shed a light on refugee-host dynamics: rather than presenting refugee-host relations as a binary of ‘aid recipient’ versus ‘citizen provider of assistance’, this project demonstrates that in the context of Lebanon, Jordan and Turkey, the lines between refugee and host are frequently blurred.
 Host communities may themselves be composed of individuals who have a personal or familial history of being displaced themselves, and simultaneously, refugees are seen to provide material assistance to ‘established’ hosts experiencing poverty.
 Improving our understanding of these dynamics will help to prevent potential exclusions in humanitarian support and assistance, focusing on the shared needs that displacement-affected communities experience rather than treating ‘refugees’ and ‘hosts’ as clearly distinguishable for the purposes of humanitarian support and assistance.

-We will be updating this page with more resources and findings in due course.
+Some key publications relating to this theme can be accessed below.
+We will be updating this page with more resources in due course.